carlinbrr/book-social-network/docs/deployment.md

 The frontend delivery layer is deployed.

-After that, the frontend build artifacts are uploaded, and the CloudFront cache is invalidated so the new version becomes available immediately.
+After that, the frontend build artifacts are uploaded, and the distribution cache is invalidated so the new version becomes available immediately.

 ### 3.8 DNS